Li Yuan-chia: In Italy and London

+Li spent time in Italy, in Bologna and Milan; he was a founder of the Punto group, rejoining Hsiao Chin (蕭勤, Pinyin Xiao Qin), and was resident in Bologna in 1965.

 Li Yuan-chia moved to London in 1965 where he exhibited with David Medalla and later at the Lisson Gallery.
 He participated in the 1966 Signals 3 + 1 exhibition, organised by Paul Keeler and Anthony de Kedrel, with Hsiao Chin, Ho Kan, and Pia Pizzo.

 In the North of England

 In 1968 Li Yuan-chia moved to the area of Brampton (now in Cumbria) in North West England.
 After two years residence near Lanercost, he purchased a derelict farmhouse at Banks on Hadrian's Wall from the artist Winifred Nicholson.
 By his own efforts and with scant resources he converted the farmhouse into the LYC Museum and Art Gallery and opened it in 1972.
 A local artist friend was Audrey Barker.
 The Museum was described by Hunter Davies in his book A Walk along the Wall, who noted among its exhibits a piece by Takis and a painting by Alfred Wallis.